 Members of the Haitian diaspora, including those with American citizenship, have been targeted in the past by kidnappers.
 At least eight foreign nationals were briefly taken in a series of abductions in mid-2012, but no further abductions of foreign nationals have been reported since then.

-Canada's ambassador to Haiti, Henri-Paul Normandin, dismissed rumors on Monday that his embassy had upped their travel warning as well.
+Canada's ambassador to Haiti, Henri-Paul Normandin, dismissed rumours on Monday that his embassy had upped their travel warning as well.

 "We haven't substantially changed our advisory in several months," Normandin said on Haitian radio.